 It’s been an amazing journey full of God’s infinite wisdom, love, patience, and joy.
 We hope you will consider joining us as we continue to grow in this unique and essential ministry!”

-DASH Founder and Chairman of the Board
+DASH Founder and Board Member

 In Luke Chapter 4, Jesus reached the Synagogue in Nazareth to read the scroll of the prophet Isaiah that He has come to fulfill: